huangc/WGvarSNP/README.md

 5. Cleanup files with `sh xcleanup`
 6. Find main outputs in ${WORK_DIR}/data.

-### Data retrieval and workflow execution is implemented in aptly named sub-directories.
+## Data retrieval and workflow execution is implemented in the aptly named sub-directories.
 1. prereq/: retrieval and storage of TRegGA processed reads; retrieval and storage of reference genomes, preparation of BLAST+ database for reference genome.
 2. doc/: reference and tutorial documents.
 3. bin/: ancillary codes and scripts.